 Today, Actos litigation is mostly inactive.
-As of January 2018, just 18 cases remained in federal court in Louisiana.
+A federal court that once coordinated thousands of Actos lawsuits stopped accepting Actos cases in April 2018.
 Drugwatch’s legal partners are no longer taking Actos cases.

 At one point, more than 5,000 federal cases were part of the Actos multidistrict litigation (MDL) in the U.S. District Court for the Western District of Louisiana.
 MDLs are how federal courts manage large numbers of lawsuits that involve the same or similar issues.

 Another 4,500 Actos lawsuits were filed in various state courts, including Illinois, Pennsylvania, California and West Virginia.

 Nine cases went to trial before Takeda announced its plan to pay up to $2.4 billion to settle Actos lawsuits.
 Trial juries had ordered Takeda to pay more than $22 million to injured Actos users.
 Judges threw out at least two of the verdicts, but an appeals court reinstated one of them.

 When announcing its settlement plans, Takeda said the company would resolve seven of the nine previously tried Actos cases, which had been in various stages of the appeals process.
 The Actos MDL closed in April 2018 because the majority of the cases in the MDL were resolved by the settlement.

 Actos users blamed the drug for several life-threatening side effects.